-When cavities and decay become severe, you may have:
+If decay and cavities become serious, you may have:

-- Weight loss or nutrition problems from painful or difficult eating or chewing
+- Weight loss or nutrition problems cause of difficulty in chewing or eating

-- Tooth loss, which may affect your appearance, as well as your confidence and self-esteem
+- Tooth loss, which may change your appearance

-- In rare cases, a tooth abscess — a pocket of pus that’s caused by a bacterial infection — which can lead to more serious or even life-threatening infections.
+- In some cases, a tooth canker — a pocket of fluid that’s caused by a bacterial infection — which can drive to more serious or even life-threatening infections.

 Brush With Fluoride Toothpaste After Eating or Drinking.

-Brush your teeth at least twice a day after meals, using fluoride-containing toothpaste
+You should brush your teeth at least twice a day after meals, with using fluoride-containing toothpaste

 Rinse Your Mouth.

-If there is a high risk of developing cavities, your dentist may recommend that you use a mouth rinse with fluoride.
+If there is a high risk of developing cavities, your dentist may advise you that use a mouth rinse with fluoride.

 Visit Your Dentist Regularly.

-Get examine your teeth from a professional dentist.
-Your dentist can recommend a schedule that’s best for you.
+Get check your teeth from a professional dentist.
+Your dentist can advise a plan that’s best for you.

 Consider Dental Sealants.

-The Centers for Disease Control and Prevention (CDC) recommends sealants for all school-age children.
-Sealants may last for several years before they need to be replaced, but they need to be checked regularly.
+The Centers for Disease Control and Prevention (CDC) counsels sealants for all school-going children.
+Sealants may last for many years before they require to be replaced, but they should get checked regularly.

 Drink Some Tap Water.